conwetlab/WMarket/doc/building-from-sources-guide.rst

 Obtaining the Source Code
 -------------------------

-Once that you have installed the minimun requirements, you are able to obtain the source code.
+Once that you have installed the minimum requirements, you are able to obtain the source code.
 To do it, execute the following command:

 ::